How Democratization of AI Could Prevent the Great Resignation

 A Final Word

 When all is said and done, there are two certainties about the state of the technology world today -- multitudes of people are leaving their jobs and AI adoption is on the rise.
 Today’s employers are at a critical decision point.
 They can choose to neglect AI adoption and potentially lose exceptional, hungry-to-learn talent while they attempt to fill gaps in hiring needs amongst a landscape of increased competition, or they can choose to invest in technical upskilling for their existing workforce.
 Choosing the latter has the potential to prevent companies from bleeding talent while fostering opportunities for employees to advance their own personal career development and goals -- a win-win for everyone.

 Mike Loukides is vice president of content strategy for O'Reilly Media, Inc. He's edited many highly regarded books on technical subjects that don't involve Windows programming.
 He's particularly interested in programming languages, Unix, and what passes for Unix these days, AI, and system and network administration.
 Mike is the author of System Performance Tuning and a coauthor of Unix Power Tools and Ethics and Data Science.
+Most recently he's been writing about data and artificial intelligence, ethics, and the future of programming.
 Mike can be reached on Twitter and LinkedIn.